 Safe affordable housing helps to keep everyone healthy.
 The coronavirus pandemic illustrates our health interdependence.
 Circumstances that tax our health systems can create stress that impacts all parts of the system and affects all users.
 As explained by Enterprise Community Partners, "housing instability - including high housing costs in proportion to income, poor housing quality, overcrowding and multiple moves- has serious negative impacts on child and adult health."
 The National Poverty Center (2011) documented how unstable living conditions harms both mental and physical health, especially in children.
 They show that individuals who experienced housing instability within a three-year period are more likely to report anxiety attacks, fair/poor self-rated health, and major or minor depression.
 Police and emergency room resources are likely to feel the systemic impact of this ill health.
-As documented by MORE Justice's work to have law enforcement leaders implement Crisis Intervention Training, police officers are most often called to confront unruly behavior by the mentally ill.
-This is dangerous work for police officers and not the best treatment for the mentally ill.
+As documented by MORE Justice's work to have law enforcement leaders implement Crisis Intervention Training, police officers are most often called to confront perceived adversarial behavior by individuals with a mental health diagnosis.
+This is dangerous work for police officers and can result in poor treatment of mentally ill persons.
 The effects of unstable housing on children are especially worrisome.
-A group of physicians writing in the American Journal of Public Health (2011) concluded that "housing insecurity is associated with poor health, lower weight, and developmental risk among young children.
+A group of physicians writing in the American Journal of Public

+Health (2011) concluded that "housing insecurity is associated with poor health, lower weight, and developmental risk among young children.
 Policies that decrease housing insecurity can promote the health of young children and should be a priority."

 Safe, affordable housing is the most efficient way to address the problem of housing insecurity.
 What we pay for alternative solutions is more costly and less effective.
-Temporary and emergency housing may rescue a family for a short period of time but does very little for their longterm security.
+Temporary and emergency housing may rescue a family for a short period of time but does very little for their long-term security.
 Using jails and hospitals to deal with health issues resulting from the stress of housing insecurity is expensive and too indirect to be effective.
 Suspending children from school because of their lack of attention and preoccupation with housing uncertainty only buys a moment of relief for teachers and does nothing for the child.